 The Russian - Ukraine conflict that started on the 24 of February 2022 has magnified uncertainty in all economic sectors including financial services and insurance.
-The Israeli/Gaza conflict in 2023 has continued to increase the level of geopolitical tensions across the world.
+Since 2023, the Israeli-Gaza conflict has continued to increase the level of geopolitical tensions across the world.
 IVALIFE has an insignificant level of exposure to policyholders in these territories and does not have any asset exposures in those regions.
 As a result, there is no direct impact on the business performance.
 Nonetheless, these conflicts created instability within the international financial market which has had an indirect impact on the value of the Company's underlying investments.